 The reputation isn't completely wrong, but it's undeserved and you most certainly have no need to go all Norman Bates on your Dumb Canes (these emails recommend you gather all your Dieffenbachia plants together and burn them as quick as possible!).

-The truth is that Dumb Canes are poisonous, however it rarely kills human or animal.
+The truth is that Dumb Canes are poisonous, however it rarely seriously harms human or animal.
 All parts of the plant have lots and lots of microscopic needle-shaped calcium oxalate crystals and when some unfortunate animal (or person) chows down, they end up with a painful and swollen mouth.

 In some cases the swelling is so bad it causes the victim to go silent for inability to talk, this is where the common name of Dumb Cane came from.
 It therefore can cause some very unpleasant side effects and a hefty amount of pain to go with it.